openphilippines/use/README.md

 5. Go to Settings and set `master` as default branch.
 You're done!

 Note that you do the pull request with the `gh-pages` branch.
 Your `master` branch is your own.
-Its readme is fetched by Flatdoc dynamically making it possible for you to update your setup without waiting for pull requests to be approved and merged.
+Its readme is fetched by Flatdoc dynamically, making it possible for you to update your setup without waiting for pull requests to be approved and merged.